jweiming/graalvm-micronaut-polyglot/README.md

 ##### Prerequisites

-For this workshop, you need a laptop (e.g. windows, mac os, linux) with a SSH client
+- For this workshop, you need a laptop (e.g. windows, mac os, linux) with a SSH client.
+- Able to work in a Linux environment.

 ##### Cloud Developer Instance